Topological liquid crystal superstructures as structured light lasers

-To further control the polarization of the modes, more complex self-assembled LC structures are employed.
-We first consider lasing from torons~\cite{Smalyukh2010} (Fig. \ref{fig3}d).
+\textbf{Generation of modes from chiral nematic structures.} To further control the polarization of the modes, more complex self-assembled LC structures were employed.
+We first consider lasing from torons~\cite{Smalyukh2010} (Fig.~\ref{fig4}a,b).
 Torons are topologically protected LC structures, which are spontaneously formed in a layer of a cholesteric liquid crystal (CLC), with a thickness comparable to the helical pitch of the CLC.
-Similarly to larger nematic droplets, torons emit petal-like higher order BG modes (Fig. \ref{fig3}e).
-The polarization of the modes is not completely radial but slightly angled at $\sim10^{\circ}$ (Fig. \ref{fig3}f-h).
+Torons have a triple-twisted structure, which is smoothly embedded in the homogeneous far-field director structure of a CLC.
+The droplet-like shape consists of a torus-like, triple-twisted chiral nematic structure, which has a topological charge of +2.
+For topological charge neutrality, two hyperbolic defects of charge -1 are present at the top and bottom of the torus, facing the flat interface, denoted by black dots.
+Because the thickness of the cavity is smaller than the pitch of the CLC, the CLC director profile is unwound almost everywhere except in places, where torons spontaneously appear.
+Similarly to larger nematic droplets, torons emit petal-like higher order vector modes (Fig.~\ref{fig4}c,d).
+The polarization of the modes is not completely radial but slightly angled at $\sim10^{\circ}$ (Fig.~\ref{fig4}e-g).
 These modes can be described as vector modes with a more general polarization direction, which is a linear combination of both radial and azimuthal polarization, therefore termed hybrid modes (Supplementary Section 7).
-This is a consequence of the complex triple-twisted structure of a toron, with the dipole moment of the fluorescent dye following this twisted structure.
+This is a consequence of the complex triple-twisted structure of a toron, with the dipole moment of the fluorescent molecules following this twisted structure.